 Tables, Photos, and Illustrations

-We encourage authors to take tables and figures and their captions seriously.
+We encourage authors to maketables and figures and their captions with great care.
 Each caption should be useful and detailed, consisting of 1-3 sentences explaining the content and photo credits when appropriate.
 Photographs can be used to illustrate points made in the manuscript or to augment the article with additional information about the people, plants, animals, or technologies that were involved.
 Figures will be reproduced in black and white in the print version of Ecological Restoration (usually requiring higher contrast) and can be reproduced in color in the online version.
 We use color photos on the front and back covers of the journal and welcome submissions of eye-catching, informative, high-quality photographs.

 For all graphic material submitted electronically, please use a consistent file name beginning with the first author's name and then numbered sequentially as the graphics are referred to in the manuscript (e.g., AndersonPhoto1.tif; or AndersonTable2.doc).
 Label multiple tables and figures and refer to them in the body of the manuscript.
 MS Word tables are the preferred format for tables.
 Figures must be of quality suitable for reproduction with a minimum resolution of 300 dpi for photos (.tif or .pdf preferred; .jpg acceptable), 400 dpi for images containing text, and 600 dpi for images containing fine details (.pdf and .eps preferred, .ai, .ps, .psd acceptable).
-Original submissions may include graphics as part of the document file, but once accepted, separate higher quality graphic files will be required.
+Submit each figure as a separate file.
+For multipart figures, submit all parts in one file.
+Font within figures should be Adobe Garamond or Garamond and only the plot area should be enclosed.
+Use uppercase letters for multi-part figures and lowercase letters to denote significant differences among data points.
+Please see an example figure here.
 Please refer to http://uwpress.wisc.edu/journals/preparing_illustrations.html for detailed information on the preparation of figures for publication.
-If no electronic versions of photos are available, please contact the editors.

 Want to Print in Color?

-Authors may elect to pay to have their articles appear in 4-color.
+Authors may elect to pay to have their printed articles appear in 4-color.
 Depending on the size of the article and/or amount of images, authors may choose either an a 4-page, an 8-page, or a 16-page signature.
-The fee for a 4-page signature is $650.
+The current fee for a 4-page signature is $650.
 The fee for an 8-page signature is $700.
 The fee for a 16-page signature is $950.
-Upon manuscript acceptance, please indicate your wish to print in color to the managing editor.
+Upon manuscript acceptance, please indicate your wish to print in color to the Managing Editor, and the required fee will be computed.

 Payment of $50 per page is requested from authors with research grant or other institutional funds available to underwrite publication costs.
 Invoices will be sent after composition of pages.
-Authors with no grant or institutional funds do not need to pay publication costs.
+Authors with no grant or institutional funds are not required to pay publication costs, although this would be appreciated as this is a non-profit journal.
 Ability to pay page charges is not a condition for acceptance of a manuscript.
-There are additional charges for color pages.
+Again, there are required additional charges for color pages.